bcgov/digital.gov.bc.ca/README.md

 ### React Frontend

-Assuming `docker-compose up` was run previously and the development preference is to install the frontend on bare metal, ensure your Node version matches what is used in `react-frontend/Dockerfile` and `package.json` and run the following:
+Assuming `docker-compose up` was run previously and the development preference is to install the frontend on bare metal, ensure your local Node version matches what is used in `react-frontend/Dockerfile` and `react-frontend/package.json` and run the following:

 ```
 docker stop digital_frontend